samirimtiaz1996/NASAInternationalSpaceAppsChallenge2020Khulna_Mohakash_Create/README.md

-Tools Used:
+## Tools Used:

-Solidworks
+1. Solidworks
-Unity Webgl
+2. Unity Webgl
+3. Blender
+4. Visual Studio Code Editor

-After modifications, we have achieved the followings:
+## After modifications, we have achieved the followings:

 § Reduction of weight of the toolset by using common stem instead of separate stem.